Stock market today: Asian stocks follow Wall St up after strong US jobs report

 Higher rates have also hurt many smaller and mid-sized banks, in part because customers have pulled deposits in search of higher interest at money-market funds.

-Several high-profile bank failures since March have shaken the market, leading Wall Street to hunt for other possible weak links.
+Three bank failures in the United States and one in Switzerland have shaken the market, leading Wall Street to hunt for other possible weak links.
 Several under the heaviest scrutiny rallied following the jobs report.
 PacWest Bancorp leaped 14.1% to trim its loss for the year to 66.6%.

 Fed officials have also warned a pause on rate hikes at this month's meeting won't necessarily mean the end to increases.